python-bear/donsol/README.md

-# donsol
+# Donsol
-A copy of stephen/Donsol, with a few small improvements and error fixes.
+A copy of [stephen/Donsol](https://github.com/setphen/Donsol), with a few small improvements and error fixes.